jwrr/lued/README.md

 * alt_x qwe - done
 * mouse paste - remove trailing comma (if it's there) - done
 * alt_de - delete to end. when at end then go down 1 line and delete to end. - done
+* alt_incr. go down one line and increment count.
+If number then replace number. if blank line the duplicate line and incr. - done
+* alt_decr - done

 * Column/Block Select, Cut, Copy, Move
 * Split screen